istio/istio.io/content/help/ops/telemetry/grafana/index.md

 to this problem is to verify a time synchronization service is running correctly within the Kubernetes cluster and the web client machine also is correctly using a time synchronization service.
 Some common time synchronization systems are NTP and Chrony.
-This is especially problematic is engineering labs with firewalls.
+This is especially problematic in engineering labs with firewalls.
 In these scenarios, NTP may not be configured properly to point at the lab-based NTP services.